 Another incredible Hawaiian musical artist is Amy Hanaiali’i.
 She’s been nominated for 6 Grammy awards and she’s won 18 Na Hoku Hanohano awards.

 She records a lot of versions of traditional Hawaiian songs as well as original music.
-Her music speaks to people of all generations.
+Her music speaks to people of all generations and she’s got some of the top Hawaiian songs.

 In fact, Amy Hanaiali’i has played for the Dalai Lama, two inaugural balls in D.C. for President Obama, and she was the first entertainer ever to perform in the Great Hall of the People in Tiananmen Square, China.

 She’s also played for sold-out crowds in Europe, Japan, and all across America and French Polynesia.

 It’s no wonder that she’s Hawaii’s top-selling female vocalist of all time and has recorded many famous Hawaiian songs!

 15. Kuana Torres Kahele